 Slide the dunes

 Take a 4WD up to the top of the largest moving sand dunes in the southern hemisphere and marvel at just how peaceful it is to be surrounded by sand on all sides.
 Next step: slide down the dunes on a piece of perspex no bigger than a snowboard.
 Suitable for all ages and types; our group included a buck’s crew, honeymooners and a family with four-year-old child.

 Rumour has it they spit and don’t like to be touched, but Brian of Oakfield Ranch will convince you they are merely misunderstood as he guides you on to the back of a camel for a ride along the sand.
 Peaceful and ambling with a captivating view, you will love it.

 There are so many beaches around Port Stephens: surf beaches, family-friendly beaches and secret beaches.
 Try Wreck Beach or Zenith Beach for a solitary experience; the beach at Anna Bay in front of the dunes is busier but also lovely.
 Around Shoal Bay the waters are placid and kid-friendly.

-Ramada Resort Shoal Bay
+Ramada Resort by Wyndham Shoal Bay

 If your intention is to swim in the beautiful waters of Shoal Bay, beach-comb the sands or hike up to beautiful Tomaree Head Summit, the Ramada Shoal Bay is the perfect spot to stay.
 It also works if you just want to sit on a balcony and watch the waves roll in.
 The Ramada offers studio-style hotel rooms through to fully functional apartments suitable for large families.

-Post hike or camel ride, the Ramada’s three mineral spas are the perfect place to soothe aching muscles.
+This piece was originally published in 2016 and has been updated.
 The writer was a guest of Destination Port Stephens.